yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

 #### Upgrade Hugo

-To upgrade to a later version of Hugo, for example v0.66.0, enter the following commands:
+To upgrade to a later version of Hugo, for example v0.66.0, enter the following commands to install the later version over your existing version:

 ```
 wget https://github.com/gohugoio/hugo/releases/download/v0.66.0/hugo_extended_0.66.0_Linux-64bit.deb